ksidedev/vue_with_state/README.md

 # vue-project + VueX (State)

-> A Vue.js starter project
+> A Vue.js starter project with Vuex for state management

 ## Build Setup